Low stakes quizzing

 Heathfield Community College will evaluate the impact of low stakes quizzing for 10 minutes a week, compared to less rigid, structured quizzing, across an academic year on the application of subject knowledge and progress in Year 8 history and geography pupils.

-Pupil knowledge retention from one lesson to a next, from topic to topic and by the end of each academic year varies, having implications for pupil progress throughout the academic year as they struggle to recall knowledge acquired from a previous topic and then apply it when developing knowledge and skills in a later one.
+Pupil knowledge retention from one lesson to a next, from topic to topic and by the end of each academic year varies, having implications for pupil progress throughout the academic year.
+Some pupils struggle to recall knowledge acquired from a previous topic and then apply it when developing knowledge and skills in a later one.
 Consequently, pupils can end Years 7 and 8 with only surface knowledge of history and geography which limits their progress and has longer term implications for further study at Key Stage 4.